 It is important to understand the different types of valuation mechanisms for ETFs, the nuances of each, and how to use them to get the best execution on your ETF order.
 We begin with the calculation of the net asset value (NAV) of the funds and then explore discounts and premiums and cash amounts, ending at the calculation of the intraday indicative value (IIV).

 The structure of the ETF is based on holdings transparency.
 One of the keys to being transparent is publishing all of the numbers required to calculate the fair value of an ETF.
-Five elements involved in the valuation of an ETF are published every day:
+Five elements involved in the valuation of an ETF are published every day, these include:

-- Net asset value: The most recent official value of the ETF based on most recent market close.
+- Net asset value: This is the most recent official value of the ETF based on most recent market close.

-- Intraday indicative value: The calculation of the most recent value of the fund based on market prices of the underlying securities.
+- Intraday indicative value: This is the calculation of the most recent value of the fund based on market prices of the underlying securities.

 - Total and estimated cash: The total and estimated cash amounts are the amount of excess cash in the fund.
 These numbers are used to calculate how much balancing cash will be required when doing a creation or redemption.